HCIILAB/Scene-Text-Detection/README.md

 | **CTW[78]**: Yuan T L, Zhu Z, Xu K, et al. **Chinese Text in the Wild**. arXiv preprint arXiv:1803.00085, 2018.
 [Paper](https://arxiv.org/abs/1803.00085) |

-If you find any problems in this resource or some new papers for scene text detection, please inform us at **liuchongyu1996@gmail.com**.
+If you find any problems in our resources, or any good papers/codes we have missed, please inform us at    **liuchongyu1996@gmail.com**.
 Thank you for your contribution.

+### Copyright

+Copyright © 2019 SCUT-DLVC.
+All Rights Reserved.